- Current students

 - You’ll be able to practice safely and professionally as a mental health support worker.

-- You’ll learn by doing, as you’ll complete at least 200 hours in work placements in a mental health or addiction setting.
+- You’ll learn by doing, by completing at least 200 hours in work placements in a mental health or addiction setting.
 This can be prearranged, or we can arrange a placement for you when you start the programme.

 - You’ll receive up-to-date knowledge about mental health, addictions, and co-existing issues.